funnyfunnydfghnjdfghjh/GalaxyExplorer/README.md

 ## Introduction

-**Galaxy Explorer** is a collaborative project created by [Your Name] and [Friend's Name].
+**Galaxy Explorer** is a collaborative project created by Me and My Friend.
 We wanted to develop a casual and enjoyable game that captures the excitement of exploring the unknown in the vastness of space.

 ## Features